mittal1787/are-we-really-load-generating/new-experiments/experiment6/README.md

-# Experiment 5 (Two Servers)
+# Experiment 6 (Two Servers, but second one complex)

 **This test requires the usage of two server machines**

 For this experiment, we run a distributed system of two servers and run the load generator tests against this distributed system.
+This time, the second server will be doing a complex operation of some sort.

 ## Prerequisites
 Make sure `go` is installed in the server machines.